-UPMC Sports Medicine has been a leader and pioneer in ACL reconstruction surgery and the management of ACL injuries for more than three decades.
+For more than three decades, UPMC Sports Medicine has been a leader in ACL reconstruction surgery and knee injury treatment.

-The individualized anatomic approach to ACL reconstruction surgery has proven to provide better results and outcomes for patients who need to have their ACL reconstructed after an injury.
+The personalized approach to ACL surgery proves to provide better results for people who need their ACL repaired.

-Most individuals with significant partial and complete tears of their ACL are good candidates for surgical reconstruction, especially:
+Most people with serious partial and complete ACL tears are a good fit for surgery, chiefly:

-Your surgeon will discuss with you the best timing for surgery based on these and other factors specific to your injury and your overall health.
+Your surgeon will talk with you about the best timing for ACL surgery based on your injury and overall health.